Code-Institute-Submissions/Surf_Matters/README.md

 I hadn't given an ID to the checkout button so the overlay was looing for anything with a class of button.
 This worked correctly once this was changed.

+4. After logging in with your username and password, a toast message should appear saying succesfully logged in.
+This was not showing on the site, howerver when inspecting in Dev tools the HTML elements for the toast message were there.
+I found that the Bootstrap Jquery for the toast message was not working fully on the home page.
+So I copied across the Jquery code to the **postloadjs** on the home page.

+5. The comments form on the blog details page was not responsive, causing the user to side scroll.
+I resolved this by rendering it as a **crispy form**.

 ## **Deployment**

 Surf Matters was developed using Gitpod as an IDE, Github is used to store the repository and for version control.
 The website is deployed on